 Manage Events in Mac's iPhoto '11

 It's fabulous that all the pictures attached to a single event are organized in one grouping.
 But if you're the least bit snap-happy, an individual event may be attached to dozens, if not hundreds, of photos.
-A very cool skimming feature in iPhoto helps you find the images you want among the others in the given Events pile.
+A very cool skimming feature helps you find the images you want among the others in the given Events pile.

-Drag your mouse over the thumbnail and watch how quickly you can skim through all the underlying pictures.
+Drag your mouse over the thumbnail, and watch how quickly you can skim through all the underlying pictures.
 No clicking required.
 Stop rolling the mouse when you land on the image you're looking for.

-To change the thumbnail that sits atop the Events stack, skim to the image you'd like to use and press the spacebar.
+To change the thumbnail that sits atop the Events stack, skim to the image you'd like to use, and press the spacebar.
 When you move the mouse away, that very image appears on top.

-Double-click the event you want to split and then highlight the picture that begins the new event.
-Choose Events→Split Event.
+Highlight the picture that begins the new event, and choose Events→Split Event.

 Click the All Events button at the upper-left corner to return to the main Events view.
-Click the title under your newly split event and type a new name.

 Click the title below your newly split event, and type a new name.

 If the pictures you want in your new event aren't adjacent to one another, press cmd and click the photos you want to include.